ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         SCTStoreManager.update_cache_percentage()
       }

-      //  When it is time to perform SCT Feedback, the HTTPS Client
+      //  When it is time to perform SCT Feedback, the HTTPS client
       //  calls this function to get a selection of SCTBundles to send
       //  as feedback
       def get_gossip_selection() {